Charles Woods (politician): Military career

 Woods joined the RCAF and the United States Army Air Corps in 1941, eventually rising to the rank of Major.

 Woods was severely injured in a 1944 airplane crash on December 23.
-He taxied down a runway in Kurmitola, India, carrying 28,000 pounds (12.7 tons of aviation fuel to be delivered in Lulaing, China.
+He taxied down a runway in Kurmitola, India, carrying 28,000 pounds (12.7 tons) of aviation fuel to be delivered in Luliang, China.
 After making the trip alone, hundreds of times, on this particular trip, he was flying with a pilot-in-training, Captain Stalmacher, in first seat.
 Stalmacher erred on take-off, braking too soon causing the airplane to lose speed with too little runway left.
 The bomber exploded on take-off, and Woods was the only crew member who survived.
 He had severe burns over 70% of his body.
 The fire erased his face, destroying his nose, eyelids, ears and hands.
 He was transported to Valley Forge General Hospital, a military hospital in Pennsylvania six weeks after the accident.
 Since he was so weak, he could only travel short legs at one time.
 The 10,000 mile (16,000 km) trip proved arduous to Woods who arrived at Valley Forge malnourished, dehydrated and suffering from infections in addition to being severely burned.

 Woods, severely burned, was dying and needed new skin.
 In desperation, skin was taken from a recently dead soldier, with his family's permission, and was draped onto Woods.
 This "foreign" skin normally would have been rejected by Woods's immune system within 10 to 14 days—too soon for his own skin to grow back.
 However, the new skin survived for more than a month, buying Woods just enough time to save his life.
 This breakthrough led to the development of techniques for organ transplant.
 He was a patient of Dr. Joseph Murray at Valley Forge General Hospital from 1945 to 1947.
 Murray won the Nobel Prize in Physiology or Medicine in 1990 for work in organ and cell transplantation.
 Woods and his case is featured in Dr. Murray's 2001 autobiography, Surgery Of The Soul: Reflections on a Curious Career.

 Over the next two years, Woods was operated on 24 times to construct a new face, often with very little anesthesia.